 If an applicant received a job offer, he or she must include this information in creating an Express Entry profile.
 Information should include name and address of employer, start date of employment, National Occupational Classification code and Labour Market Impact Assessment number if applicable.

 Requirements needed for permanent residence application

-A police clearance to be obtained for applicant and all other family members aged 18 and above is required for permanent residence application.
+A police clearance to be obtained for the applicant and all other family members aged 18 and above is required for permanent residence application.
 If the applicant or his/her family members stayed in a country for six straight months within the past ten years, a police clearance from that country is required.

-Medical exam results is used to determine whether or not the health of the applicant or family members poses danger to Canada’s public health or safety or would cause too much demand on health or social services in Canada.
+Medical exam results are used to determine whether or not the health of the applicant or family members poses danger to Canada’s public health or safety or would cause too much demand on health or social services in Canada.

 Proof of funds

-Skilled immigrants under Express Entry system are required to provide proof of financial resources to settle in Canada.
+Skilled immigrants under the Express Entry system are required to provide proof of financial resources to settle in Canada.
 The amount of money needed to support an applicant and his/her family is set by the family’s size.
 Funds must be readily available; physical assets such as equity on real property cannot be used as proof of funds.